-Working with parents/guardians: If a vulnerable person wishes to take part in BLSO activities, written permission (email is fine) should be obtained from parents/guardians where appropriate, and before the activity takes place.
-Written permission should include: emergency contact details of any relevant pick-up arrangements - including permission for another adult to pick up the vulnerable person after the activity has finished
+Working with parents/guardians: If a person under 18 wishes to take part in BLSO activities, written permission (email is fine) should be obtained from parents/guardians where appropriate, and before the activity takes place.
+Written permission should include: emergency contact details of any relevant pick-up arrangements - including permission for another adult to pick up the vulnerable person after the activity has finished.
+This does not apply if the parent/guardian is also taking part in the activity and will be with the person all the time.